Day 6: To Pisang

 Day 11: Cross the Thorung-La Pass and to Muktinath

-(O/nt Altitude 3,800m/8-9hrs approx.) Expect a very early start for the crossing of Thorung La (5,416m).
-Immediately after leaving Phedi the clearly marked trail becomes very steep.
-A 4-6 hour ascent leads to the apex of the Pass, which is festooned with prayer flags, a chorten and stone cairn built by those who’ve met the challenge of the crossing.
-The views from the pass and from the trail are majestic.
-Further along, the way descends steeply towards Chabarbu.
-From here on, the trail crosses meadows, drops into a deep ravine, climbs out and follows a wide path to Muktinath, a revered pilgrimage site of both Hindus and Buddhists.
+(O/nt Altitude 3,800m/8-9hrs approx.) The set off is exceptionally early in the morning to go across Thorung La Pass at 5416m.
+The trail becomes steep instantly after leaving Phedi but easy to follow.
+4-6 hours ascent leads to the apex of the Pass, which is replete with prayer flags, a chorten and stone cairn built by travellers.
+The views from the trail and from the pass are majestic.
+Further along, the trail descends steeply proceeding towards Chabarbu.
+From here on, the trail crosses meadows, drops into a deep ravine, climbs out and follows a wide trail into Muktinath, a pilgrimage site held in great reverence by both the Hindus and Buddhists.

 Day 12: To Kagbeni

-(O/nt Altitude 2,800m/3.5hrs approx.) To allow for a much-deserved rest after yesterday’s crossing, it’s a late morning start.
-There is first time to visit the Muktinath temple complex, one of the most revered pilgrimage sites in Nepal.
-Refreshed and perhaps spiritually invigorated, descend through farmlands and clusters of poplar trees to Ranipauwa, Jharkot (3,550m), and Khingar (3,200m).
-Shortly after Khingar should be the first glimpse of the Kali Gandaki River at its confluence with the Jhong Khola.
-Further on the trail forks: the left hand trail leads to Eklaibhatti, and the one on the right leads to Kagbeni - a green oasis in the middle of desert, a former junction on the ancient Trans-Himalayan trade route and the gateway to the restricted region of Upper Mustang.
+(O/nt Altitude 2,800m/3.5hrs approx.) Late morning start from Muktinath to let you get some much deserved rest after an arduous previous day and to allow for time to visit Muktinath temple complex, one of the most revered pilgrimage sites in Nepal for Buddhists and Hindus alike.
+Refreshed and spiritually invigorated, you descend out of Ranipauwa to Jharkot (3550m) through farmlands and clusters of poplar trees.
+Beyond Jharkot, the trail descends gradually to Khingar (3200m).
+Shortly, further ahead of Khingar, you get your first glimpse of the Kali Gandaki River as it is met by the Jhong Khola.
+As you continue on the trail, the path forks: the left hand trail leads to Eklaibhatti and the one on the right leads to Kagbeni - a green oasis in the middle of a desert, an erstwhile junction on the ancient Trans-Himalayan trade route and the gateway to the restricted region of Upper Mustang.

 Day 13: To Chele

-(O/nt Altitude 3,050m/6hrs approx.) The back route from Kagbeni village leads into the restricted zone of Upper Mustang.
-The trail heads due North and we reach Tangbe, a pleasant village of white-washed houses and narrow alleys set in patchwork fields of buckwheat, barley and apple orchards.
-We reach Chhuksang, nestled in a crook at the confluence of the Narshing River and the Kali Gandaki, and then continue on to Chele.
-The transformation from ethnic Manangi to Tibetan (Mustangi) culture is well-expressed in the local architecture.
+(O/nt Altitude 3,050m/6hrs approx.) Back route from Kagbeni village leads you into the restricted zone of Upper Mustang.
+The trail heads due North and we reach Tangbe, a pleasant village of white-washed houses and narrow alleys, set in a patchwork of fields of buckwheat, barley and apple orchards.